True Natural Bodybuilding

 • Eat fewer calories per day.

-• Eat at least 4 small meals per day, equal in size.
+• Eat at least 4 small meals per day, about equal in size.

-• Eat and drink only products that are low in fat, oil, sugar/HFCS, and alcohol.
+• Eat and drink only products that are low in fat, oil and sugar/HFCS.

 • Eat and drink only slowly digesting products that contain lots of fiber, protein, water, lactose and other carbs with a low glycemic index.